 - Financials and KPIs, which include specific metrics that measure your company’s performance;

-- Customer wins highlight unique customer tales and customer data such as net promoter scores or milestones.
+- The customer wins highlight unique customer tales and data such as net promoter scores or milestones.

-- Updates on products, in that, it’s essential for investors to be aware of and understand changes in product strategy, such as new versions, UX/UI, new features, platform, and so on.
+- Updates on products are essential for investors to be aware of and understand changes in product strategy, such as new versions, UX/UI, new features, platforms, and so on.

-- Funding, mergers, and acquisitions – because startups move so quickly, investors must know if anyone has contacted the company, the terms of new rounds, lead investors, and so on.
+- Funding, mergers, and acquisitions – because startups move so quickly, investors must know if anyone has contacted the company, the terms of new rounds, lead investors, etc.

 Good news versus bad news

 It’s essential to remember that investors will notice if something doesn’t appear to be quite right.
 They are busy people who want direct and honest information, and identifying the issues that a company faces is usually the most appreciated aspect of investor reporting.

 Identifying the company’s challenges and commenting on the actions being taken to handle the problem is important to include in the investor report.

 High-level versus detailed